Mexican Sweet Potatoes | Camotes Enmielados

 As I mentioned previously, serving the camotes can be as simple as with the syrup made from the cooking process.
 Or you can use sugar, honey (for a nonvegan version), or jam or condensed or evaporated milk.
 It’s up to you.

-I personally LOVE my camotes drizzled with the syrup and some soy or almond milk or for a vegetarian version I use either evaporated milk or media crema.
+I personally LOVE my camotes drizzled with the syrup and some soy milk or almond milk , when I was vegetarian I used either evaporated milk or media crema.

 I haven’t seen a vegan evaporated milk (yet) where I live, otherwise I’d use that.